mathjax/MathJax/docs/source/tex.rst

 more examples.

-You can configure the way that numbers are displayed and how the references to them are made using paramters in the ``equationNumbers`` block of your ``TeX`` configuration.
+You can configure the way that numbers are displayed and how the references to them are made using parameters in the ``equationNumbers`` block of your ``TeX`` configuration.
 See the :ref:`TeX configuration options <configure-TeX>` page for more details.